Code-Institute-Submissions/MattDunks94-create_workout_app/README.md

 ### Creating Exercises:
 <ul>
   <li>One of the main features, for this app, is the ability to create an exercise post.
 The user is presented with a form, in which they fill out with their exercise details and click 'Add Exercise' button or 'ENTER' key.
 The created exercise post is immediately added to the homepage (index.html).</li>
+  <li>User is informed, below the form, to create a workout before adding exercises if they want to add the created exercise to a new category or if no workouts exist.</li>
 </ul>
 <br>
 <img src="media/images/CREATE_EXERCISE.png">